smithy-lang/smithy/docs/source-1.0/spec/core/json-ast.rst

 entirely if the structure contains no members.

 Structure and union member names MUST be case-insensitively unique across the entire set of members.
-Each member name MUST adhere to the :token:`smithy:identifier` ABNF grammar.
+Each member name MUST adhere to the :token:`smithy:Identifier` ABNF grammar.

 The following example defines a structure with one required and one optional